Same-sex marriage in Veracruz

 Same-sex marriage has been legal in Veracruz since 13 June 2022.
-On 30 May 2022, the Mexican Supreme Court ruled that the state's same-sex marriage ban violated Articles 1 and 4 of the Constitution of Mexico.
-The Congress of Veracruz passed a bill to legalize same-sex marriage three days later on 2 June 2022.
-It was published in the official state journal on 13 June and went into effect the same day.
+On 30 May 2022, the Supreme Court of Justice of the Nation ruled that Veracruz's same-sex marriage ban violated Articles 1 and 4 of the Constitution of Mexico.
+The ruling was meant to take effect upon publication in the Official Journal of the Federation, but the Congress of Veracruz passed a bill legalizing same-sex marriage 36–4 just three days later, on 2 June.
+The law was signed by Governor Cuitláhuac García Jiménez and published in the official state journal on 13 June, taking effect that same day.
+Veracruz was the 26th Mexican state to legalize same-sex marriage.

 Veracruz has also recognised gender-neutral concubinage, granting same-sex cohabitating couples all of the rights and obligations of marriage, including adoption, since 11 June 2020.